Strange Story: The Birth of Jesus Part 4 Dilemmas

 His first option was to accuse her of sexual misconduct with another man.
 Because the betrothed man was already called her husband, her sexual deviance was considered adultery, which would result in both the offenders being stoned, if they could determine who the other man was (Dt 22:22).
 If she had sexual relations with another man, it was a violation of the “husband’s” authority, therefore he and his father would be in charge of finding evidence to prove it was another man, and present that evidence to the town fathers.
 If they could lay hands on the girl when she was not guarded by her father, they would likely use any means possible (think torture) to get the truth from her.
 Then her betrothed husband, acting as the accuser and first witness, would be the first one to throw a stone at each of them.
 In this scenario, the girl’s father would be seen as the one to violate the betrothal agreement because he did not protect her from other men, therefore, the bride price would have to be returned to the betrothed husband’s father who could use it to secure a different wife for his son.

-But if they could not find out who the man was, the community would still stone the girl – in front of her parents’ house in order to show that the father had not done a good job of training and protecting his daughter (Dt 22:20-21).
+But if they could not find out who the man was, the community would still stone the girl – I think it was done in front of her parents’ house in order to show that the father had not done a good job of training and protecting his daughter (Dt 22:20-21).
 No one could remove the pile of stones from in front of the parents’ house without becoming defiled by proximity to a dead body.

 But “The One who Is Increasing” had no stomach for this.
 He never dreamed that “The Rebellious One” would actually be that rebellious and do such a thing.
 She had never shown any hints of being that kind of girl.
 There had always been something special about her, or so he thought.
 He did not want to see her killed and he definitely did not want to take the lead in making that happen.
-Plus he had no “evidence” he could present of another man in the picture.
-So he put that option out of his mind as totally unacceptable.
+Plus he had no “evidence” he could present of another man in the picture and did not know of any witnesses that could bolster his case.
+So he put that option out of his mind as unacceptable.

 He could not bring himself to do this either.
 He did not want a miserable marriage.
 He did not want their oldest child to be a constant reminder that their marriage started off on the wrong foot.
 He did not want to constantly wonder if she might do this to him again.
 Besides that, he tried to follow the Torah faithfully, therefore he wanted a wife that was pure.
 This option was also unacceptable to him also.